relsqui/catpig/README.md

 Job removed.
 Send email? n
 Aborted.
+   office3      Bob's Office

 [jschmoe@it ~]$ catpig -aj
  ! frontdesk    Toner Empty, Media Low
  ! office2clr   Media Jam
 ```

 It's still jammed, but now there aren't jobs waiting to spew out as soon as you clear it.
+Note that `-k` alone will expand the list of jobs like `-j` does, but will not filter for only the printers that have them.

 ### Additional Examples ###
 Now you're out picking up toner for the front desk printer, but you've forgotten what the model is.
 Rather than calling the office and bugging someone to check, just ssh back to your workstation and use CATpig.
 You can pass a positional parameter to limit your view to the printers you're interested in ...